lrq3000/pyFileFixity/README.rst

 Note: this also works for a single file, just replace "your_folder" by "your_file.ext".

+- To update this monitoring database (check for new files, but does not remove files that do not exist anymore - replace ``--append`` with ``--remove`` for the latter):

+``pff hash -i "your_folder -d "dbhash.csv" --update --append

 - Later, to check which files were corrupted:

 ``pff hash -i "your_folder" -d "dbhash.csv" -l log.txt -s -e errors.csv``